CtrlK

 Specificity

 The description only names the skill ('Commit Message Formatter') without describing any concrete actions.
-There are no verbs explaining what it actually does - no mention of formatting, generating, analyzing, or any specific capabilities.
+There are no verbs indicating what the skill actually does - no mention of formatting, generating, analyzing, or any specific capabilities.

 1 / 3